Judge Blocks Sending Children Back to Guatemala

 Sooknanan at first scheduled a hearing on the matter for 3 p.m.
 Sunday, then moved it up to 12:30 p.m. after being told that some minors covered by the suit were "in the process of being removed from the United States."

-Justice Department attorney Drew Ensign disputed that the transfer of children were deportations at all, but would actually be reunifications of children and their parents, Politico reported.
+Justice Department attorney Drew Ensign disputed that the transfers of children were deportations at all, but would actually be reunifications of children and their parents, Politico reported.

 "These are not removals under the statute," Ensign said.
 "These are repatriations. ...
 It's outrageous that the plaintiffs are trying to interfere with these reunifications."